kagenocookie/ReachForGodot/README.md

     - all other Node transforms will be ignored and not transferred over to the game
 - `via.render.Mesh`: meshes are imported automatically into an additional mesh Node3D child of the game object with a `__{mesh_name}` prefix
     - meshes can be swapped around by changing the mesh field within the component's data
-    - keep in mind that resources (mesh and mdf2) also need to be linked to in the containing scene/pfb's Resources list, resource lists are not automated at the moment
 - `via.render.CompositeMesh`: composite meshes are mapped into several MultiMeshInstance3D nodes (although MPLY meshes are placeholders for now)
-- `via.physics.Colliders`: Basic colliders get converted to godot equivalents.
+- `via.physics.Colliders`: Basic shape colliders get converted to godot equivalents and can be moved around in scene.
 Mesh colliders can only be edited directly in the component data.
+Although collider modifications don't seem to actually work ingame, still figuring out what's up with that.

 ## Scene editing
 - import the scene file you wish to edit; best to start with whichever the root scene equivalent is for the game, e.g. `appdata/maincontents.scn.20` for DD2